Youth unemployment in South Korea: Suneung

 Suneung, also known as the CSAT (College Scholastic Ability Test), is a series of tests taken for eight hours in one day.
 The test is usually taken by students in their senior year of high school, which some students call "the year of hell".
 South Korean households hold education as a priority in their cultural value, believing good education will lead their children to successful careers and lives.
 Suneung is held every year in November, and the test is said to determine which university a student will attend, as well as future employment and wages.
 Korean students vie for entry to Seoul National University, Korea University, and Yonsei University, collectively known as "SKY," because those institutions are known to support the connections needed to be employed in government or family-owned conglomerates (chaebols) that come with employee benefits.

 To prepare for the Suneung, South Korean parents invest thousands of dollars in tutoring and private education for years of their children's education.
 South Korea has about 100,000 hagwons (cram/private schools) and in 2017, over 80% of all Korean students attended cram schools.
 In 2010, around 75% of students attended private education; families spend roughly US$217 a month for years in elementary school, middle school, and high school.
 The private education industry in Korea is estimated to be worth around US$20 billion.
 Due to high costs, parents have decided to have less children in order to invest quality education for them.

 Though families emphasize a great deal for the education, the employment in South Korea's job market from Korea's conglomerates are not guaranteed.
 In 2016, around 3.34 million degree holders in South Korea had delayed entering the job market in order to seek higher education or find other full-time employment opportunities.
-According to the OECD, South Korea ranks the highest in population between the age 25–34 years old with tertiary education out of all OECD countries.
+According to the OECD, South Korea ranks the highest in population between the ages of 25 and 34 years old with tertiary education out of all OECD countries.
 As a result of investment in private education to test well in Su-neung, domestic consumption has dropped for the middle class in Korea, causing a strain in the economy.